INTERMEDIATE PYTHON OBJECT ORIENTED PROGRAMMING PRACTICE

 Maria Lymperaiou is a software engineer at JP Morgan Chase Bank in the UK.
 She has been reasearcher at the European Organization for Nuclear Research (CERN) in Switzerland and holds a ME Electrical and Computer Engineering.

 This practice is made up of 3 projects focused on Object Oriented Programming.
-The main goal of these projects is to practice OOP and be confident about this programming approach in Python.
+The main goal of these projects is to learn and practice OOP and be confident about this programming approach in Python.
 The projects are as follows:

 1) Treasure hunt game: create an interactive program with OOP to play the treasure hunt (no graphics).
 You will be requested to design three classes including several methods to go through the different stages of the game.
 In some parts, the program will request the user interaction and based in that input and the data provided (excel file) the program will have to find and notify the winners.